simonw/s3-credentials/README.md

 - `-c, --create-bucket`: Create the buckts if they do not exist.
 Without this any missing buckets will be treated as an error.
 - `--read-only`: The user should only be allowed to read files from the bucket.-
 - `--write-only`: The user should only be allowed to write files to the bucket, but not read them.
 This is useful for logging use-cases.
+- `--policy filepath-or-string`: A custom policy document (as a file path, literal JSON string or `-` for standard input) - see below
 - `--bucket-region`: If creating buckets, the region in which they should be created.
 - `--silent`: Don't output details of what is happening, just output the JSON for the created access credentials at the end.
 - `--user-permissions-boundary`: Custom [permissions boundary](https://docs.aws.amazon.com`/IAM/latest/UserGuide/access_policies_boundaries.html) to use for users created by this tool.
 This will default to restricting those users to only interacting with S3, taking the `--read-only` option into account.
 Use `none` to create users without any permissions boundary at all.